Homothetic Polygons and Beyond: Intersection Graphs, Recognition, and Maximum Clique: Relations between graph classes

-If the fixed point is on the boundary, then we start ``distributing'' the borders of convex bodies by placing the start-point of the smaller and the start-point of the larger.
-Then we only have to place the endpoints.
-Note that as one body is smaller and the other is bigger, the endpoints must be distinct.
-Thus we obtain that the borders of the polygons share exactly one common point (as, otherwise, we would once again have infinitely many common points on the borders).
+Now consider the case where $f$ lies outside the bodies.
+Consider a half-line $\ell$ originating at $f$ and intersecting both $A$ and $B$.
+As $A$ and $B$ are homothetic and $f$ is the fixed point of the mapping, $\ell$ encounters the boundaries of $A$ and $B$ in the following order: \begin{enumerate} \item The start-intersection-point of $A$; \item The start-intersection-point of $B$ or the end-intersection-point of $A$; \item Once again, either the start-intersection-point of $B$ or the end-intersection-point of $A$; \item The end-intersection-point of $B$. \end{enumerate}

+Suppose that $A$ and $B$ are not in pseudo-disk relation, i.e., their boundaries share at least three points $x_1,x_2$ and $x_3$ (the case where the boundaries do not intersect was already considered, and the case where there is just one intersection point is forbidden for sets in general position).

+Let $\ell_1,\ell_2$ and $\ell_3$ be the half-lines originating at point $f$ and containing $x_1, x_2$ and $x_3$, respectively.
+Moreover, assume that $\ell_1$ is the first and $\ell_3$ the last of these three half-lines with respect to clockwise ordering about $f$.

+Consider the order in which $\ell_i$ (for $i=1,2,3$) encounters the boundaries of $A$ and $B$.
+Since $x_i$ belongs to the boundaries of both $A$ and $B$, and the bodies are in the general position (which implies they do not share a segment of a boundary), this means that $X_i$ is the point encountered in parts 2 and 3.
+Thus $\ell_i$ first encounters the start-intersection-point of $A$, then the point $x_i$ (which is simultaneously the end-intersection point of $A$ and the start-intersection-point of $B$) and then finally the end-intersection-point of $B$.

+Assume first that $x_1,x_2$, and $x_3$ are co-linear.
+Since $A$ and $B$ are convex, the segment $x_1x_3$ belongs to both $A$ and $B$ and forms their common border.
+But this means that the boundaries of $A$ and $B$ share infinitely many points, which contradicts the general position condition.

+Otherwise, if $x_1, x_2$, and $x_3$ do not lie on the same straight line, the segment $x_1x_3$ is contained in both $A$ and $B$ (by convexity).
+Let $x$ be the intersection point of $\ell_2$ and $x_1x_3$.
+Since $x_2$ is the end-intersection-point of $A$ and the start-intersection-point of $B$, $x$ does not belong to at least one of the sets $A$ and $B$ -- a contradiction (see Figure \ref{fig-pseudo}).

 The case of two convex bodies of the same size can be handled analogously.
-The only somewhat more essential difference is that instead of rays one can use parallel lines in the appropriate direction.
-All arguments remain essentially the same, up to the the fact that the ``fixed point'' would lie in the infinity.
-This completes the proof. \end{proof}
+The only somewhat more essential difference is that instead of half-lines originating at $f$, one can use parallel lines in the appropriate direction.
+All arguments remain essentially the same, up to the fact that the ``fixed point'' would lie in the infinity.
+This completes the proof. \end{proof} }